Belarus flight: Germany demands explanation of diversion, arrest | DW | 23.05.2021

 European Council President Charles Michel, who is set to host a summit of 27 EU national leaders on Monday, said it was "essential" that the International Civil Aviation Organization investigate.

-Irish airline Ryanair confirmed the incident and said it had been alerted to a security threat by Belarusian authorities.
+Irish airline Ryanair confirmed the incident and said they had been alerted to a security threat by Belarusian authorities.
 "Nothing untoward was found," it said.

 rc/mm (AFP, Reuters)